billpg/HashBack/README.md

 - `UniusUsusNumerus`
   - At least 256 bits of cryptographic-quality randomness, encoded in BASE-64 including trailing `=`.
   - This is to make reversal of the verification hash practically impossible.
   - The other JSON property values listed here are "predictable".
-The security of this exchange relies on this one value not being predicatable.
+The security of this exchange relies on this one value not being predictable.
   - I am English and I would prefer to not to name this property using a particular five letter word starting with N, as it has an unfortunate meaning in my culture.
 - `VerifyUrl`
   - An `https://` URL belonging to the Caller where the verification hash may be retrieved with a GET request.